Contactless Credit & Debit Cards and How They Work

 Contactless cards work a lot like mobile wallets.
 The transaction is completed by simply holding or tapping the card on a contactless-enabled card reader.

-Before you step up to the register with one of these cards, learn more about the benefits of going contactless.
+Before you step up to the register, learn more about how to tell whether your card is contactless and the benefits of going contactless.

 How Do Contactless Credit and Debit Cards Work?